Single Sign-On Authentication

 For a SAML-based IdP, work with the SSO IdP to check if the issuer + audience + username combination can be reused or not.

 For SCIM, make sure the mappings and provisioning are configured properly with the new SSO provider to avoid any duplicate or disabled users in Files.com or in your user directory.

-Once the new provider is setup and ready to use, go to Settings > Users > Manage Users > [UserName] > Authentication > Authentication method to edit and pick the new provider of your choice for that user.
+Once the new provider is setup and ready to use, you can edit an individual user's settings to set their Authentication method to the new provider.

 Once all users are updated, you can disable the old SSO provider.
 With this, all users can now start using your new SSO provider to login to Files.com.

 Single sign-on authentication can only be used with browser-based sessions, or with the Files.com Desktop App.

 If the user requires access to FTP/SFTP/DAV connections, the authentication method must be set to Password or Active Directory/LDAP.

 An alternative approach is for the user to use SSO and then additionally add an SFTP key or an API Key to their user account.